golanlevin/p5.plotSvg/documentation.md

 ## setSvgPointRadius

 Sets the radius for points (rendered as tiny circles) in the SVG output.
+Default is 0.25 pixels.

 #### Parameters